-Sinéad McNally is Assistant Professor in Psychology (birth to six) at DCU's IoE, specialising in developmental psychology and research methods in early childhood.
+Sinéad McNally is Assistant Professor in Psychology (birth to six) at the DCU Institute of Education where she teaches developmental psychology and research methods in early childhood.

 Sinéad is Research Convenor for the School of Language, Literacy and Early Childhood Education, and leads the Early Language and Learning Lab investigating young children's development in inclusive early education.
 Her research on early play, reading and STEM learning has been funded through Science Foundation Ireland, the Irish Research Council, the Standing Conference on Teacher Education North and South, and the Childhood Development Initiative.